Charlie McCarthy

-Charlie McCarthy is Edgar Bergen's famed ventriloquist dummy partner.
-Charlie was part of Bergen's act as early as high school, and by 1930, was attired in his famous top hat, tuxedo, and monocle.
+Charlie McCarthy was a dummy partner of American ventriloquist Edgar Bergen.
+Charlie was part of Bergen's act as early as high school, and by 1930 was attired in a top hat, tuxedo and monocle.
 The character was so well known that his popularity exceeded that of his performer, Bergen.

+History

-Charlie's personality was that of a mischievous little boy, who could wisecrack, misbehave, and flirt shamelessly in a way that Bergen couldn't.
-Bergen's original McCarthy dummy was built by noted carpenter/dummy-maker Theodore Mack, and was later rebuilt by Frank Marshall.
+Charlie's personality was that of a mischievous little boy, who could wisecrack, misbehave and flirt shamelessly in a way that Bergen could not.
+Bergen's original dummy was built by carpenter/dummy-maker Theodore Mack, and was later rebuilt by Frank Marshall.
+A 1938 magazine article reported that “When Edgar Bergen was a high school student in Chicago in the post-war [WWI] period, he got the notion that he wanted a dummy so that he could become a ventriloquist.
+He came to Mr. [Charlie] Mack’s workshop who assigned [Frank] Marshall to the problem.
+Bergen wanted a fresh Irish kid, resembling a newsboy that he knew, and the present Charlie McCarthy was made and sold to Bergen for $35 in 1923.
+However, it was not until 1933 that Charlie and Bergen breezed into Broadway and were an instantaneous hit which was climaxed by their appearance on the radio.”

-Charlie and Bergen made their radio debut on NBC's The Royal Gelatin Hour in 1936, where they proved such a hit that the following year the network gave them a starring role on The Chase and Sanborn Hour, where they were initially supported by emcee Don Ameche, singer Nelson Eddy, actress Dorothy Lamour, and comedian W. C. Fields.
-The following year, Charlie would be joined by a much dumber dummy, "Mortimer Snerd".
-After a famous mock feud with Fields on the program (during which Charlie often vowed to the comedian that he'd "mow him down"), the dummy soon became a true icon.
+Charlie and Bergen made their radio debut on NBC's The Royal Gelatin Hour in 1936, where they proved such a hit that the following year the network gave them a starring role on The Chase and Sanborn Hour.
+There they were initially supported by emcee Don Ameche, singer Nelson Eddy, actress Dorothy Lamour and comedian W. C. Fields.
+The following year Charlie was joined by a much dumber dummy, "Mortimer Snerd".